dahtah/KirchhoffForests.jl/README.md

 A repository of code related to random forests on graphs and associated estimators.
 This code is experimental, don't use it for anything serious (yet).

-Authors: Simon Barthelmé, Nicolas Tremblay (CNRS, Gipsa-lab).
+Authors: Simon Barthelmé, Nicolas Tremblay, Yusuf Yigit Pilavci (CNRS, Gipsa-lab).

 # Quick start